alexharv074/aws_exam_notes/solution-architect-developer/beanstalk_notes.md

 ## Configuring

 Change instance type on a running config.
 Create a config file in S3 with instance type use the same during instance creation.
 Confusing!
 Is this right?
 But you can't use the configuration details page to change a running config.

+## Custom platform

+You create your own Elastic Beanstalk platform using Packer, which is an open-source tool for creating machine images for many platforms, including AMIs for use with Amazon EC2.